Isaac-Tait/exploringAndPondering/blog/2023-09-25-common-sense/index.md

 ### I wrote this back in March of 2023

-For my fortieth birthday (which will be here in five months to the day) I want to have a six pack.
-I have not had a six pack since I was in my early 20's and a motivated Non-Commissioned Officer in the US Marine Corps.
+For my fortieth birthday (which will be here in five months to the day) I want to have a six pack. <!-- truncate --> I have not had a six pack since I was in my early 20's and a motivated Non-Commissioned Officer in the US Marine Corps.
 Now I am a dad who spends too much time in front of a computer and enjoys maybe a little too much wine or strong kombucha in the evenings...
 So, I told my wife of my goal and she